jitendragangwar123/NFT-Marketplace/README.md

 # NFT-Marketplace
-Created a Basic NFT-Marketplace using ERC721 Token.
+Created a basic NFT-Marketplace using ERC721 Token.You can mint and sell the NFT by using this NFT-Marketplace.